 HM Revenue & Customs Clearance

-Once the company’s assets have been distributed, the Liquidator will correspond with HM Revenue & Customs.
+Upon appointment the Liquidator will correspond with HM Revenue & Customs.
 This is to request confirmation that all the company’s returns have been filed and that there is no liability outstanding.
-Once HM Revenue & Customs have confirmed the above, the case can be concluded.
+Best practice dictates that the liquidator must obtain HM Revenue & Customs clearance prior to concluding the case.

-The MVL process is typically completed in just under 12 months.
+The whole MVL process typically takes just under 12 months.
 As mentioned above, there is a requirement to receive HM Revenue & Customs clearance to conclude the case, and due to their current backlog, this takes around 12 months.

-An alternative to an MVL may be to apply to Companies House to have the company removed from the Register.
+An alternative to an MVL may be to apply to Companies House to remove the company from the Register.
 However, this is subject to strict conditions making an MVL the likely option, especially if the company has NET assets over £25,000.

-Closing a ltd company -creditors’ Voluntary Liquidation (“CVL”) (Insolvent)
+Liquidating a Limited Company – Creditors’ Voluntary Liquidation (“CVL”) (Insolvent)

 A CVL is the last port of call for closing an insolvent limited company which is struggling to pay its creditors.
-It should only be considered when all other avenues of refinancing and rescue have been exhausted.
+Directors of a company should only consider this when no other avenues of refinancing and rescue are available.
 It will mark the end of the Limited company (although the business itself may be sold to another entity).

 The company directors start the CVL process.
-At a Board Meeting, the directors will resolve that the company is insolvent and that a meeting of the company’s shareholders should be convened.
-At the Shareholders’ meeting, two resolutions will be considered:
+At a Board Meeting, the directors will resolve that the company is insolvent and that they will convene a meeting of the company’s shareholders.
+At the Shareholders’ meeting, two resolutions will be put forward: